Evalle/iperf-tests/README.md

-# iperf-tests
+# Network tests
-This is a simple example of how we can measure a bandwidth between pods/pods and vms/vms and pods in Kubernetes cluster.
+This is a simple example of how we can measure a bandwidth between abstractions in k8s (pods & pods, vm & vm, pods & vm).